5jt/dyalog-cookbook/manuscript/06-Debugging-EXEs.md

 * `ridePort` will be either the port to be used for communicating with Ride, or 0 if no Ride is required.

-* The optional left argument defaults to 0.
-If it is 1 then the function waits for Ride to hook on.
+* If `wait` is 1 then the function waits in an endless loop for Ride to hook on.
+Naturally this requires the user to issue an interrupt once connected to the application with Ride.

+* To check with `3501⌶` for whether the application is already connected to Ride is a safety net that allows you to ignore whether you might call `CheckForRide` twice in your application.

+  A typical example for this being the case is a very early call that normaly is commented out and a later call ruled by the INI file.

 * In this specific case we pass a reference to `Config` as an argument to `CheckForRide`.
 For two reasons:
   * `CheckForRide` really needs `Config`.
   * We have nothing else to pass but we don’t want niladic functions around (except in very special circumstances).

 * We catch the return codes from the calls to `3502⌶` and check them on the next line.
-This is important because the calls may fail for several reasons; see below for an example.
+This is important because the calls may fail for several reasons.
 If something goes wrong, the function signals an error.

-* With `3502⌶0` we switch Ride off, just in case.
-That way we ensure we can execute `→1` while tracing `CheckForRide` at any point if we wish to; see "Restartable functions" underneath this list.

-* With `3502⌶'SERVE::',⍕ridePort` we establish the Ride parameters: type (`'SERVE'`), host (nothing between the two colons, so it defaults to `'localhost'`) and port number.
+* With `3502⌶'SERVE::',⍕ridePort` we establish the Ride parameters; having nothing between the two colons makes it default to `'localhost'`).

 * With `3502⌶1` we enable Ride.

 * With `{_←⎕DL ⍵ ⋄ ∇ ⍵}1` we start an endless loop: it waits for a second, then calls itself (`∇`) recursively.
-It’s a dfn, so there is no stack growing on tail-recursive calls.
+Note that because it’s a dfn there is no growing stack.

 * We could have passed `Config` rather than `Config.(Ride WaitForRide)` to `CheckForRide`.
 By _not_ doing this we allow the function `CheckForRide` to be tested independently from `Config`.

   This is an important point.
-There is value in keeping the function independent in this way, but if you suspect that later you will need other parameters in `Config`, then the flexibility you gain here outweighs the value of keeping the function independent from `Config`.
+There is value in keeping the function independent in this way, but if you suspect that later you will need other parameters in `Config`, then the flexibility you gain here might outweight the value of keeping the function independent from `Config`.

 Finally we amend the `Version` function: